stuartfranz/Capstone-Project/README.md

 ---

-**[Data Collection and Data Dictiionary](./Data_Dict.md)**
+**[Data Collection and Data Dictiionary](./Data_Dict.md)** Where I got the Data from and a Summary of each feature used

 **[Data Cleaning](./Sub2_Cleaning.ipynb)**
+My various methods used to clean the Data

 **[EDA (Pre Vader Sentiment Feature Engineering)](./Sub3_EDA.ipynb)**

 **[Full EDA](./Sub5_Further_EDA.ipynb)**

 **[Feature Engineering + Modelling](./Sub4_Vader_Sentiment.ipynb)**
+Creating Features using the collected data and models

 #### Failed Models:
+Note: these are unformatted as they were dead ends

 **[Regression Model](./Sub6_Regression_Analysis.ipynb)**